 Francis B et al in Reassessing Ability Grouping supports this approach and advocates for mixed ability groupings to ensure equity of attainment opportunities.

-In Maths and English at KS3 (Year 7 and 8 predominantly) students who are falling significantly below their peers follow a responsive catch-up curriculum to support them before they progress to the mixed ability groupings.
-Students in Maths at KS4 are taught in mixed ability groupings within their foundation and higher tier entries for this subject.
+In Maths and English at KS3 (Year 7 and 8 predominantly) students who are falling significantly below their peers follow a supportive curriculum to help them catch up to age related expectations.